What We’re doing for The Big Little Tent Festival 2021

 Sim came up with the idea one day when he found a monster drawing that Scarlett had created in one of his sketchbooks, he decided to draw his version of her monster next to it.
 He didn’t think too much about it but when he showed it to Scarlett she was so excited by it, he decided to share it on his FB and IG accounts.
 People loved the idea and asked if he could do some for their children.
 He offered a few to Scarlett’s friends and shared these on FB again the children and parents were so excited by this we decided to set up a business offering this service.

 We called it Scarlett, Tulip & Co as a thanks to Scarlett for inspiring us, and she thought it would be a great idea to include her pet cat Tulip in the name too.
 Sim and I are the Co J.

 We are a very young business, We started the business on the 12th January this year, Sim has been an illustrator and a designer for over 10 years and has a particular interest in children’s illustration and design.

 We offer families a chance to turn a favourite piece of their children’s artwork into a treasured piece of art that can be kept forever.

 We create gorgeous bespoke artwork for families to keep forever based on their children’s drawings.
-We create “one off” watercolour paintings and pen and ink drawings which are supplied professionally mounted and framed in a choice of wooden frames.
+We create “one-off” watercolour paintings and pen and ink drawings that are supplied professionally mounted and framed in a choice of wooden frames.
 We also offer an unframed option for those who wish to frame the artwork themselves.